developwithpurpose/front-end-developer-exercise/app/README.markdown

 Images
 ------------

-Instead of loading 22 separate resources for all the icons and hero image, I chose to use the two sprite sheets and hero bringing my image resource count to 3.
+Instead of loading 25 separate resources for all the icons, shadows and hero image, I chose to use the two sprite sheets and hero bringing my image resource count to 6.
 I prefer this as it prevents the image-load flash on menu active state.
-I also decided to use css for the primary container box-shadow and menu gradient instead of images.
+I also decided to use css for the primary menu gradient instead of an image.
+I did, however, elect to use the 3 shadow gradient images for the primary container since it offered the greatest flexibility.

 IE9